Lyle Mays: Biography

 While growing up in rural Wisconsin, Mays had a lot of curiosity but had to learn many things all by himself due to a lack of available resources and information.
 He had four main interests: chess, mathematics, architecture, and music.
 His mother Doris played piano and organ, and his father Cecil, a truck driver, taught himself to play guitar by ear.
 His teacher allowed him to practice improvisation after the structured elements of the lesson were completed.
 At the age of nine, he played the organ at a family member's wedding, and at fourteen he began to play in church.
 During his senior year of high school, at summer national stage band camp in Normal, Illinois, he was introduced to jazz pianist Marian McPartland.

 Bill Evans at the Montreux Jazz Festival and Filles de Kilimanjaro by Miles Davis (both recorded in 1968) were important influences.
 He attended the University of North Texas after transferring from the University of Wisconsin–Eau Claire.
 He composed and arranged for the One O'Clock Lab Band and was the composer and arranger for the Grammy Award-nominated album Lab 75.

 After leaving the University of North Texas, Mays toured in the US and Europe with Woody Herman's Thundering Herd (big band) for approximately eight months.
 In 1975, he met Pat Metheny at the Wichita Jazz Festival and soon afterward they co-founded the Pat Metheny Group.
-Mays served as pianist, keyboardist, sound designer, and a core contributing composer for the group over its entire 33-year formation.
-The group had 23 Grammy nominations, winning the award 11 times.
+Mays served as pianist, keyboardist, sound designer, and a core contributing composer for the group over its entire thirty-three-year existence.
+The group was nominated for a Grammy twenty-three times and won the award eleven times.

 After the Pat Metheny Group’s long-form recording The Way Up in 2005, a brief 2008-2009 Japan tour, and the "Songbook Tour" in Europe in 2010, Mays decided to retire from public music performance, although he did perform at the Western Michigan University Jazz Club in 2010 and at a Ted Talk event at Caltech in 2011 with his own groups.
 In an interview with JAZZIZ magazine in 2016, Mays said he had been working as a software development manager because of changes in the music industry.